johnfosborneiii/SimplCommerceSQLServerRHEL/README.md

 Several changes have been made including:
 - Migrating base images from Ubuntu to RHEL 7
-- Migrating embedded database to SQL Server
+- Migrating embedded PostgreSQL database to external SQL Server instance
-- Injecting SQL Server via the mstools for Linux
+- Injecting SQL Server via the mssql-tools for Linux
 - Separating out hardcoded pointers to environment variables
 - Various Dockerfile enhancements